Jim Merrill grew up in Charleston, South Carolina and is a graduate of Bishop England High School.

 In 2016, Mr. Merrill served as South Carolina State Director for the Donald Trump for President campaign.
 In that capacity he managed staff, developed and implemented campaign strategy, designed advertising, and coordinated state and national media on a political campaign that led to the election of the President of the United States.

 Mr. Merrill is married to Noel Gaillard and they have three daughters, Delaney, Haley and Darby.
-Delaney and Haley attend the University of South Carolina, and Darby is a sophomore at Bishop England High School.
+Delaney and Haley attend the University of South Carolina, and Darby is a student at Bishop England High School.
 They reside on Daniel Island in Charleston, South Carolina.